 Radioactive atoms can give off four types of ionizing radiation: alpha particles, beta particles, gamma rays, and neutrons.

-Each type of radiation has different properties that affect how we can detect it and how it can affect us.
+Each type of radiation has different properties.
+Their properties affect how we can detect it and how it can affect us.

-The length of time it takes for half of the radioactive atoms in a group of radioactive isotopes to decay is called a half-life.
+A half-life is the length of time it takes for half of the radioactive atoms in a group of radioactive isotopes to decay.

 Source: Centers for Disease Control and Prevention (CDC)